alishersuyunov/opendatauzb/README.md

 **getData_dictionary(dataset_id)** - Downloads a dataset dictionary (variables) for the datasets

 <br><br>
-Feel free to raise trouble tickets on: https://github.com/alishersuyunov/opendatauzb/issues
+If you have any suggestions to be included in further releases or notice any bugs in the package, please feel free to raise trouble tickets on: https://github.com/alishersuyunov/opendatauzb/issues